CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 - Introduction of sensors in new locations could also affect shifts in directional volume.

-*Toggle between the years using the buttons below the polar charts*
+*Toggle between the years using the buttons below the polar charts.
+The radial scale represents the total number of cyclists in millions.*

 {% include post-components/gallery.html
 	columns = 1